kaizer1v/kaizer1v.github.io/_drafts/learning-how-to-learn.md

 - Physical exercise is the best thing to do for a healthy brain
 - Practice makes perfect, but when you are properly prepared
-- Visualise & create metaphors for learning things that are difficult to percieve.
+- Visualise & create metaphors and analogy for learning things that are difficult to percieve.
 In addition, also try and utilise all your senses to be able to undersand the concept that you are reading, like applying the concept that you are trying to learn in a practical scenario or experiment.
 - Metaphors also help you get out of `Einstellung`, i.e. thinking about a problem in a wrong way.
 - Once you have trained and practiced enough, there are times when you simply have to rely on the knowledge you have already practiced.
 - Takihg responsibility of your learning is very essential.
 Go ahead and experiment the way you want to and not abide by what the _teacher_ says.